Non-Exact Symplectic Cobordisms Between Contact 3-Manifolds: Introduction

-\begin{question} Does every closed and connected contact $3$-manifold $(M,\xi)$ that is not strongly hyper-fillable admit a connected symplectic cobordism to the tight $3$-sphere $(S^3,\xi_0)$? \end{question}
+\begin{question} Does every closed and connected contact $3$-manifold $(M,\xi)$ that is not strongly co-fillable satisfy $(M,\xi) \cob (S^3,\xi_0)$? \end{question}

-Note that it's important to assume the cobordism is connected in this question, as technically $(M,\xi) \cob (S^3,\xi_0)$ is always satisfied by taking the disjoint union of a cap for $(M,\xi)$ with a filling of $(S^3,\xi_0)$.
+To the author's knowledge, this question is open.
 The answer is again clearly no for exact cobordisms, as a variation on Hofer's argument from \cite{Hofer:weinstein} also shows that $(M,\xi)$ must always admit contractible Reeb orbits if $(M,\xi) \ecob (S^3,\xi_0)$.
-The following result provides some evidence for a positive answer in the non-exact case, though it is not quite as strong as one might have hoped.
+The following result provides some evidence for a positive answer in the non-exact case, though it is not quite as general as one might have hoped.
+(See also Remark~\ref{remark:counterexamples?} below for a candidate counterexample.)

 \begin{thm} Suppose $(M,\xi)$ is a connected contact $3$-manifold containing a partially planar domain which either has more than one irreducible subdomain or has nonempty binding.
-Then $(M,\xi)$ admits a connected symplectic cobordism to $(S^3,\xi_0)$, and hence also to every connected strongly fillable contact $3$-manifold. \end{thm}
+Then $(M,\xi) \cob (S^3,\xi_0)$, hence $(M,\xi)$ admits a connected strong symplectic cobordism to every connected strongly fillable contact $3$-manifold. \end{thm}

 The conditions of Theorem~\ref{thm:toS3} hold in particular for all planar contact manifolds, and in fact a stronger version can be stated since the fully separating condition is always satisfied.
 We will show in \S\ref{sec:Etnyre} that this implies Etnyre's planarity obstruction from \cite{Etnyre:planar}.